hannonhill/Cascade-Web-Services-Examples/php/wing-ming-chan-library/cascade-orphans/README.md

-A script to publish all pages related to a Cascade Server template.
+A script to report all files within a folder, that have no relationships.
+The code is based on: http://www.upstate.edu/cascade-admin/projects/web-services/managing-orphans/cascade-orphans.php

 **Example**